Severe Thunderstorm Warning issued for Frederick, Washington by NWS - News Break

 Severe Thunderstorm Warning issued for Frederick, Washington by NWS

-Effective: 2021-05-26 15:31:00 EDT Expires: 2021-05-26 16:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Frederick; Washington The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Northeastern Washington County in north central Maryland Northwestern Frederick County in north central Maryland * Until 415 PM EDT. * At 331 PM EDT, a severe thunderstorm was located near Boonsboro, or 7 miles south of Municipal Stadium, moving east at 20 mph.
+Effective: 2021-05-26 15:21:00 EDT Expires: 2021-05-26 16:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Frederick; Washington The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Southeastern Washington County in north central Maryland Southwestern Frederick County in north central Maryland Northeastern Loudoun County in northern Virginia * Until 400 PM EDT. * At 320 PM EDT, severe thunderstorms were located along a line extending from Harpers Ferry to 6 miles southeast of Charles Town, moving northeast at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
-Unsecured light objects may become projectiles. * Locations impacted include Frederick, Hagerstown, Thurmont, Ballenger Creek, Robinwood, Walkersville, Boonsboro, Smithsburg, Mount Aetna, Mount Lena, San Mar, Clover Hill, Discovery-Spring Garden, Wolfsville, Saint James, Linganore-Bartonsville, Myersville, Cavetown, Keedysville and Woodsboro.
+Unsecured light objects may become projectiles. * Locations impacted include Frederick, Harry Grove Stadium, Ballenger Creek, Brunswick, Braddock Heights, Clover Hill, Point Of Rocks, Adamstown, Jefferson, Lovettsville, Buckeystown, Rosemont, Burkittsville, Hillsboro, Doubs, Clifton, Lucketts, Park Mills, Arnoldtown and Knoxville.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov